spwhitton/consfigurator/README.rst

 execute your configuration on hosts with different ways of connecting to them.
 Connections can be arbitrarily nested.
-For example, to combine SSHing to a Debian machine as an unprivileged user, using sudo to become root, and then starting up a Lisp process to execute your deployment code, you would just evaluate ``(deploy (:ssh (:sudo :user "root") :debian-sbcl) foo.example.com)``.
+For example, to combine SSHing to a Debian machine as an unprivileged user, using sudo to become root, and then starting up a Lisp image to execute your deployment code, you would just evaluate ``(deploy (:ssh (:sudo :user "root") :debian-sbcl) foo.example.com)``.

 Declarative configuration management systems like Consfigurator and Propellor_